pixelhero98/Bridge-Inference-Optimization/finite_nfe_corrective_bridge_summary_github_ultrasafe.md

-# Finite-NFE Corrective Bridge: Method Summary
+# Finite-NFE Corrective Bridge: Method Summary and Joint-Laplace Extension

+**Scope.** Sections 1–9 retain the original method and its reported empirical findings.
+Sections 10–15 specify the proposed **single-objective extension**; no experimental results for that extension are available in the supplied material.
+Section 4 refines the terminal adjoint and distinguishes exact discrete differentiation from a first-order perturbation approximation.
+The original source file is unchanged.

 ## 1. Core idea